DiddiLeija/diddiparser2/docs/editor.rst

 The DiddiScript Editor Guide
 ============================

-This editor, built with the Python tools ``tkinter`` and ``idlelib``, is a Tk app focused in the DiddiScript language.
+This editor, built with the Python standard tools ``tkinter`` and ``idlelib``, is a Tk app focused in the DiddiScript language.

 Commands to activate the editor
 -------------------------------

-The easiest way is the ``diddiscript-editor`` command, included in the DiddiParser 2 Python package.
+The easiest way is the ``diddiscript-editor`` command, included with the DiddiParser 2 Python package.

-Also, since it's included in the DiddiParser 2 package, it can be called with ``python -m diddiparser2.editor``.
+Also, since it's included in the DiddiParser 2 package, it can be called with Python, via ``python -m diddiparser2.editor``.
 See :py:mod:`diddiparser2.editor` for related information.

 On a clone of the `GitHub repository <https://github.com/DiddiLeija/diddiparser2>`_,